cityseventeen/proxytracker/readme.md

 ```

 ## ProxyRemover
-from 0.3.5 is possible to get the orinin entity without proxy, also if is returned by trap.
+from 0.3.5 is possible to get the origin entity without proxy, also if is returned by trap.

 eg of usage
 ```js